phvannor/azure-content/DevCenter/Mobile/HowTo/mobile-services-client-ios.md

 <li>duration</li>
 </ul>

-If you are creating your iOS application for the first time, make sure to add the "WindowsAzureMobileServices.framework" in your application's Link Binary With Libraries setting.
+If you are creating your iOS application for the first time, make sure to add the "WindowsAzureMobileServices.framework" in your application's **Link Binary With Libraries** setting.

 In addition, don't forget to add the following reference in the appropriate files or in your applications pch file.

 	#import <WindowsAzureMobileServices/WindowsAzureMobileServices.h>

-todo: where should this go:  When dynamic schema is enabled, Windows Azure Mobile Services automatically generates new columns based on the object in the insert or update request.
-For more information, see [Dynamic schema](http://go.microsoft.com/fwlink/?LinkId=296271).

 ## <a name="create-client"></a>How to: Create the Mobile Services client